reviewdog/reviewdog/proto/rdp/README.md

 Problems:
 - LSP and the Diagnostic message is basically per one file.
-It's not always suited to be used as diagnostic tools output because they often needs to report diagnostic results for multiple files and outputing json per file does not make very much sense.
+It's not always suited to be used as diagnostic tools output because they often need to report diagnostic results for multiple files and outputing json per file does not make very much sense.
 - LSP's Diagnostic message doesn't have code suggestions (code action) data.